 Canoe Club restaurant

-Buffalo’s, also nearby, was the scene of our hearty Sunday brunch, southern biscuits, and all.
+Buffalo’s, also nearby, was the scene of our hearty Sunday brunch, southern biscuits and all.

 Buffalo's with church in background

 Cole’s, a restaurant set in neighboring Moreland Village, overlooked the tranquil marshlands.
 A fun, casual dining space, its unique selling point was its state-of-the-art bowling alley.
 We spent a few post-dinner hours attempting strikes and spares with the kids.
-The sounds of pins getting knocked down and re-racked brought me back to my own teenage years.
+The sounds of pins getting knocked down and re-racked brought me back to my teenage years.

 Click here for my Wish List Destination Hot Sheet—it’s Free